myosotisgit/gitstrategy/README.md

 `git push **clientrepo** master`

 This will only work when you are in the original repo (/home/dev/repos/webraap.git)

-# Deleting Branches
-## Summary - Deleting Branches (local/remote)
-Remote: `git push --delete <remote_name> <branch_name>`

-Local: `git branch -d <branch_name>`

-Note that in most cases the remote name is origin.

-## Delete Local Branch
-To delete the local branch use one of the following:

-`git branch -d branch_name`

-`git branch -D branch_name`

-Note: The -d option is an alias for --delete, only deletes the branch if fully merged.
-Use -D, which is an alias for --delete --force, which deletes the branch "irrespective of its merged status."

-## Delete Remote Branch [Updated on 8-Sep-2017]
-As of Git v1.7.0, you can delete a remote branch using

-`git push <remote_name> --delete <branch_name>`

-which might be easier to remember than

-`git push <remote_name> :<branch_name>`

-which was added in Git v1.5.0 "to delete a remote branch or a tag."

-Starting on Git v2.8.0 you can also use git push with the -d option as an alias for --delete.
-Therefore, the version of Git you have installed will dictate whether you need to use the easier or harder syntax.

-## Remove "ghost" branches (cached locally)
-When a remote branch is removed from origin it might still exists on local machines.
-Use --prune to remove these 'ghosts' branches.

-`git fetch --all --prune`

 ### Ref
 * Git remove branches: https://stackoverflow.com/a/2003515